cashubtc/nuts/XX.md

 ---

 To mitigate the risk of potential ecash loss due to network errors during critical operations such as minting, swapping, and melting, we introduce a caching mechanism for successful responses.
 This mechanism uses the `POST` request path and the serialized body contents to derive a key and then cache the responses using that key.
-If an identical request is received, the system will provide the cached response, minimizing the risk of data loss in the event of network disruptions.
+If an identical request is received, the system will provide the cached response, minimizing the risk of ecash loss in the event of network disruptions.

 ## Requests & Responses